Advanced Search

 P/C Status is:

-Interconnector BM Unit
+Interconnector Primary BM Unit

 I_ prefix in BM Unit ID

-BM Unit Type I
+BM Unit type I

-Fixed by the central BSC Systems and cannot be changed
+Each BM Unit is fixed as either P or C by the central BSC Systems and cannot be changed

 Supplier

-BM Unit
+Primary BM Unit

 2_prefix in BM Unit ID

-BM Unit Type G
+BM Unit type G

 (Base BM Unit)

-BM Unit Type S (Additional BM Unit)
+BM Unit type S (Additional BM Unit)

 Exempt Export BM Unit